50 Cheap and Easy Slow Cooker Recipes

 Nutrition: 187 calories, 3.5 g fat (1 g saturated fat), 289 mg sodium, 30 g carbs (5 g fiber, 5 g sugar), 8 g protein

-Despite popular belief, stuffing isn’t just for Thanksgiving.
+Despite popular belief, stuffing isn't just for Thanksgiving.
 And once we saw this salty and sweet version, we were pretty much smitten–especially considering pears are involved.
 At just 100 calories, the hourglass fruit contains 6 grams of gut-friendly soluble fiber, called pectin that attracts water and turns to gel, slowing digestion.
-Pair this slimming side dish with one of these 29 Best-Ever Proteins for Weight Loss!
+Pair this slimming side dish with one of our best proteins for weight loss!

 Get the recipe from Pinch of Yum.